learn-co-curriculum/angular-ngroute-readme/README.md

 ## Routing our applications

-Up until now, nothing we've created is specific to an actual page.
-It wouldn't make sense to put all of the application on one page - we need to split it into logical chunks.
+Up until now, nothing our users have done will be reflected by the URL.
+Every action is taking place in the context of the main page.
+Although we're creating a single page application, we still need to split it into logical chunks.
 Just think how Facebook has user profiles, your timeline, your settings, etc. all under different URLs - we need to be able to do the same.

 Our URLs should represent the action that the user wants to make - it wouldn't make sense to have our settings page at `/home` or our home page at `/settings`.
 We should also be able to revisit our URLs and receive the same page back.
 A user should be able to bookmark a settings page or send the link their friend and see the same content the second time.